olooney/fourth_gen/README.md

 Finally, you can always just `.chat()` with the `CodingAssistant` (which has a session history) or use `.task()` to ask it to do an isolated, one-time task (which neither loads nor adds to session history.)
-These features can be used interactively during development, or used in the program itself.
+These features can be used interactively during development, or used in the program itself:

 ```python
 [ g4.task(f"Is this tweet rude? {tweet!r}") for tweet in twitter_feed ]
 ```

 It's also possible to have the `CodingAssistant` handle errors in an intelligent way, by having the LLM step in to help when an exception occurs: